-1) Will periodically spot check that staff has all required materials to properly carry out this procedure.
-This will include at a minimum:

-- a. map books, Thomas Brothers guide and laptop computer - b. hand-held GPS device (with spare batteries) - c. an operable cell phone with important phone numbers pre-programmed in memory a.LWD Drivers Daily Vehicle Checklist
+- 1) Will periodically spot check that staff has all required materials to properly carry out this procedure.
+This will include at a minimum: - a.
+Tough book and laptop computer. - b. hand-held GPS device (with spare batteries) - c. an operable cell phone with important phone numbers pre-programmed in memory a.LWD Drivers Daily Vehicle Checklist